Updated September 3, 2021

 Simply, diets need a very precise ratio of calcium to phosphorus.
 Both too high or too low have their own negative effect on bone development.
 The minute you separate meat (high phosphorus) from bone (high calcium) you’re in trouble without analysis.

 If you get these levels wrong, especially in growing animals, their bones will weaken.
 While a bowed leg is itself a permanent problem, when the spine collapses it can be fatal.
+Read here my 2021 raw diet advice for puppies.

-Example 3: Cats on certain pet meats
+3: Cats on fresh pet meats

 Australia has an ongoing problem with pet food regulation or the lack of it.
 One cheery example is that if you feed a certain ‘fresh’ pet meat to your cat without adding other foods, they will die of thiamine deficiency.
 It’s a terrible way to go.